 There are several picnic areas on the trails we explored in Russian Gulch State Park and there are also camping areas available.
 I’m not really much of a camping person, but I do have a link to camping information in Russian Gulch here you can check out if you’re interested.

 I can definitely tell you that if there’s any place I’d love staying overnight in, it’s this park.
+Also, you can find camping spots here and other places in Northern California.

 6) Explore Devils Punchbowl: